IoTStateFuzzer/IoTLogicAIDA/README.md

 ## Code
-This folder contains the code used by **IoTStateFuzzer**, and its directory structure is similar to Figure 4 in the paper.
+This folder contains the code used by **IoTLogicAIDA**, and its directory structure is similar to Figure 4 in the paper.
 The key file directory in the folder is as follows:
 ```
 📂 Alphabet